giulio93/Big-Data-Computing/README.md

 Runs kmeansPP(P,WP,k) with all weights in WP equal to 1, to obtain a set of k centers C, and then runs kmeansObj(P,C) printing the returned value
 Runs kcenter(P,k1) to obtain a set of k1 centers X; then runs kmeansPP(X,WX,k) to obtain a set of k centers C, and finally runs kmeansObj(P,C) printing the returned value.
 Here the idea is to test whether k1>k centers extracted with the kcenter primitive can provide a good coreset on which running kmeans++.
 Of course, the larger k1 and the better the set of centers computed by kmeansPP(X,WX,k).
 But you can also play with the weights W(X).
 The easiest thing to do is to set all weights equal to 1.
 But if you feel adventurous, you can explore other avenues.

+#Homework 4: Diversity Maximization on a Cloud
+This homework will show how a coreset-based approach enables an effective and efficient solution to the diversity maximization problem, an important combinatorial optimization problem whose best polynomial-time approximation algorithm is impractically slow for large instances.

+## Diversity Maximization
+Given a set P of N points in a metric space and an integer k < N, diversity maximization (remote-clique variant) requires to find k distinct points of P so to maximize their average distance (i.e., the sum of their k*(k-1)/2 pairwise distances divided by k*(k-1)/2).
+Diversity maximization is an important primitive for big-data application domains such as aggregator websites, web search, recommendation systems, but it is NP-hard.

+### 2-approximate sequential algorithm: for floor(k/2) times,
+select the two unselected points with maximum distance.
+If k is odd, add at the end an arbitrary unselected point.
+For datasets of millions/billions points, the algorithm, whose complexity is quadratic in N, becomes impractically slow.
+4-approximation coreset-based MapReduce algorithm: Partition P into L subsets and extract k points from each subset using the Farthest-First Traversal algorithm.
+Compute the final solution by running the 2-approximate sequential algorithm (in one reducer) on the coreset of L*k points extracted from the L subsets.
+Using CloudVeneto
+In this homework you must develop a Spark implementation of the MapReduce Diversity Maximization algorithm described above, which you will run on CloudVeneto, a cloud infrastructure at UNIPD.
+On the cloud you have access to a cluster of 10 machines, each equipped with 8 cores and 16 GB of RAM.
+Of these 10 machines, 9 are devoted to execute parallel Spark tasks, and 1, called frontend, is responsible of coordinating jobs and managing resources.
+You will access the frontend, from which you will run your jobs.

+Access to the frontend
+Access to the frontend is through the SSH protocol.

+# Linux and MacOS users.
+You must use the native SSH client.
+Open a terminal window and type the following command
+ssh -p 2222 IPADRESS
+where groupXX is your group's name.
+You will be asked a password.

+# Windows users.
+Since Windows lacks a native SSH client, you will have to install Putty.
+Once installed, execute it and the following GUI shows up:
+_images/putty.png
+Fill the boxes as shown in the image above, replacing groupXX with your own group’s name.
+A terminal will open asking for your password.

+# All users.
+After typing the password you will be connected to the frontend.
+Initial passwords will be communicated separately and must be changed immediately using the passwd command.
+Warning
+The CloudVeneto cluster can be accessed only from the unipd network.
+In order to access it from home, you must first do a remote login to some machine connected to the unipd network.
+For example, if you have an account at DEI, you can remote login to login.dei.unipd.it, and from there you can access the cluster using SSH (as explained in the instructions for Linux or MacOS systems).
+Contact us if you experience any problem accessing the cluster.

+## Datasets
+For this homework you will use the same type of data used for Homework 3, namely sets of points in 50-dimensional Euclidean space, which are vectorized representations of Wikipedia pages.

+For the purpose of testing your code on your PC, you can use the sample of vectors provided for Homework 3.
+Instead, for running your code on the CloudVeneto cluster you have read-only access to datasets with varying sizes (from about 500000 to about 5000000 points), which are already uploaded and hosted in the HDFS (Hadoop Distributed File System).
+On the cluster there are two co-existing file hierarchies: the Operating System one, which is used during normal operation, and the HDFS, which stores data to be used as input for Spark jobs.

+You will find all datasets in the read-only directory /data.
+They are bzip2-compressed (extension bz2) and can be read by the Spark textFile command.
+To interact with HDFS there is a dedicated command, unsurprisingly called hdfs, whose synopsis is given here.
+To get a list of the available datasets use the following command:

+hdfs dfs -ls /data.
+They are in the format vectors-D-N.txt.bz2, where D is the dimension of the vectors and N is (approximately) the number of vectors.
+For instance, the dataset vectors-50-1000000.txt.bz2 contains about 1 million 50-dimensional vectors.
+Dataset vectors-50-all.txt.bz2 contains all (about 5000000) pages.
+Uploading and running jobs
+TO UPLOAD YOUR JOB:

+Java users.
+You must pack your code in a jar file suitable for execution on the cluster.
+In Intellij IDEA, open the gradle panel by hovering over the menu in the bottom-left corner (indicated by the red arrow in the image below)
+_images/shadow-jar-1a.png
+Then, click on shadowjar which will create a jar file bdc1718-all.jar in the directory bdc1718/build/libs.
+The jar file contains your code and all of its dependencies.

+_images/shadow-jar-2.png
+Finally, to upload the jar file to your account on the cluster, open the embedded terminal (again by hovering over the menu in the bottom-left corner)

+_images/shadow-jar-3.png

+The terminal will open in the root directory of the project.
+On Linux and MacOS, run the scp command as shown in the image below, adjusting the group's ID and the name of the jar file to your needs.

+_images/scp.png
+If you are on windows, replace scp with pscp (which was installed along with Putty), and use \ instead of / in file paths.

+Java users.
+Suppose that on the cluster's frontend you uploaded a jar file named bdc1718-all.jar which collects all files found in directory it.unipd.dei.bdc1718, including your Homework 4 program GxxHM4.java containing class GxxHM4.
+In order to run this program, login to the frontend (as explained before) and type the following command spark-submit --total-executor-cores X --executor-cores Y --class it.unipd.dei.bdc1718.GxxHM4 bdc1718-all.jar argument-list

+spark-submit --total-executor-cores X --executor-cores Y GxxHM4.py argument-list Both Java and Python users.
+Parameter X sets the total number of cores used by the application.
+The maximum value is 72.
+Parameter Y sets the number of cores used for each executor.
+The maximum value is 8.
+The argument list depends on the program that you are running.
+To pass one of the preloaded files as an argument to the program specify the path /data/filename (e.g., /data/vectors-50-1000000.txt.bz2.

+## Assignment (Java users)
+For this homework you need to develop the following two methods.

+A method runMapReduce(pointsrdd,k,numBlocks) that receives in input a set of points represented by a JavaRDD<Vector> pointsrdd and two integers k and numBlocks, and does the following things: (a) partitions pointsrdd into numBlocks subsets; (b) extracts k points from each subset by running the sequential Farthest-First Traversal algorithm implemented for Homework 3; (c) gathers the numBlocks*k points extracted into an ArrayList<Vector> coreset; (d) returns an ArrayList<Vector> object with k points determined by running the sequential max-diversity algorithm with input coreset and k.
+The code of the sequential algorithm can be downloaded here.
+A method measure(pointslist) that receives in input a set of points represented by an ArrayList<Vector> pointslist and returns a double which is the average distance between all points in pointslist (i.e., the sum of all pairwise distances divided by the number of distinct pairs).
+Then, create a program GxxHM4.java, where xx is your two-digit group number, which receives in input a set of points in Euclidean space (provided as a text file) and two integers k and numBlocks.
+The program incorporates the methods developed above and does the following:

+Reads the input points into a JavaRDD<Vector> by calling: sc.textFile(datafile).map(f).repartition(numBlocks).cache();

+where datafile is the path to the input text file and f is a function that creates an instance of Vector from a string representing its coordinates (a similar transformation was used already in Homework 3, so copy it from there).

+Determines the solution of the max-diversity problem by calling runMapReduce(pointsrdd,k,numBlocks) (where inputrdd is the JavaRDD<Vector> containing the input points) and prints
+The average distance among the solution points.
+The time taken by the coreset construction.
+The time taken by the computation of the final solution (through the sequential algorithm) on the coreset.
+After your program has been debugged and tuned up on your PC, test the program on the CloudVeneto cluster trying different input sizes (using the datasets available there), different values of k and numBlocks and different numbers of executors and cores.
+Create a 1-page pdf file GxxHM4.pdf, summarizing the results of your tests.

+Return both GxxHM4.java and GxxHM4.pdf by mail to bdc-course@dei.unipd.it